-In our analysis of the report we will explore and discuss why we believe some of the ‘uncomfortable truths’ highlighted in Casey’s (2015: 5) report may have been conveniently overlooked.
-We will conclude by making the argument that the current government’s ‘moral agenda’, which actively seeks to regulate and control deviant groups, does little to actually improve the problem of child sexual exploitation (Gillies, 2005:71).
-If social work organisations are to address this issue properly then we believe that all groups in society need to work together deferentially.
+In our analysis of the report we will explore and discuss why we believe there may be more ‘uncomfortable truths’ than those explicitly highlighted in the Casey report (Casey, 2015: 5).
+We will then conclude by making the argument that the current government’s ‘moral agenda’ and neo-liberal reforms, which actively focus on local practice and local politics, do little to actually address the problem of CSE (Gillies, 2005:71).
+We suggest that if social work organisations are to address this issue properly then all groups in society need to work together deferentially.

 Setting the scene: Rotherham 1997-2015

-The phenomenon of child sexual exploitation has only been fully recognised recently (Home Affairs Select Committee, 2013).
-Although social workers have been coming to terms with understanding how to handle issues relating to sexual abuse such as secrecy and grooming since the 1980s, they have been ‘clueless’ when faced with the ‘organised barbarianism perpetrated on young women by groups of men’ (Ferguson, 2015).
-Thus in the early 1990s when community youth workers in Rotherham started to uncover information relating to this new form of child abuse, which was being perpetrated by adults against children as young as 11, there was little properly known about it at that time (Pidd, 2014).
+The phenomenon of CSE has only been fully recognised recently (Home Affairs Select Committee, 2013).
+Although social workers have been coming to terms with understanding how to handle issues such as secrecy and grooming since the 1980s, they have been ‘clueless’ when faced with the ‘organised barbarianism’ perpetrated on young women by groups of men (Ferguson, 2015).
+Thus in the early 1990s when community youth workers in Rotherham, a large town in the South of Yorkshire, started to uncover information relating to this new form of child abuse, which was being perpetrated by adults against children as young as 11, there was little properly known about it at that time (Pidd, 2014).

-Rotherham youth workers nonetheless were still concerned with what they learned and reported their anxieties to senior members of Rotherham Council.
-In 1997, Rotherham responded by founding a youth project, called Risky Business.
+Youth workers however were still concerned with what they learned and reported their anxieties to senior members of Rotherham Council.
+In 1997, the council responded by founding a youth project, called Risky Business.
 Its purpose was to carry out voluntary work with young people between 11 and 25 years, providing sexual health advice, and help in relation to alcohol and drugs, self-harm, eating disorders, parenting and budgeting.
-By the late ‘90s, Risky Business had identified that there were a large number of girls who were at risk of sexual exploitation (Jay, 2014).
-Yet despite promising to make child sexual exploitation a priority, the support of senior members from the police and the council began to wane once reports started to reveal that the number of children being abused was growing and that this abuse was being predominantly perpetrated by Asian men (Pidd, 2014).
+By the late 1990s, Risky Business had identified that there were a large number of girls who were at risk of sexual exploitation (Jay, 2014).
+Yet despite promising to make CSE a priority, the support of senior members from the police and the council began to wane once reports started to reveal that the number of children being abused was growing and that this abuse was being predominantly perpetrated by Asian men (Pidd, 2014).

-In 2002 a study was carried out by a home office researcher and her findings suggested that an estimated 270 children had been sexually exploited (Williams, 2014).
-However senior police officers were reluctant to believe the data contained in the research report and argued that these figures were in fact exaggerated.
+In 2002 a study was carried out by an unnamed home office researcher.
+Her findings suggested that an estimated 270 children had been sexually exploited.
+However, senior police officers were reluctant to believe the data contained in the research report and argued that these figures were in fact exaggerated (Williams, 2014) .
 In an effort to prove the figures were excessive the police commissioned another researcher, Dr Angie Heal, to carry out further evaluations.
-This led to two further reports being published in 2003 and 2006 which not only supported the findings of the home office researcher but also indicated that there were links between child sexual exploitation and drugs, guns and criminality in the borough (Jay, 2014).
+This led to two further reports being published in 2003 and 2006 which not only supported the findings of the home office report but also indicated that there were links between CSE and drugs, guns and criminality in the borough (Jay, 2014).

 The findings from the Heal reports were taken seriously and prompted a series of police investigations which took place between 2008 and 2013.
 Operation Central began in 2008 and in 2010, eight men were tried for a series of sexual offences against young girls.
 However, despite 80 perpetrators having been originally identified, only five were indicted (Pidd, 2014).
-Rotherham have failed to secure any further convictions ever since (Jay, 2014).
+Rotherham failed to secure any further convictions until February 2016, when four men and two men were found guilty of 55 offences (BBC, 2016).